Wood and other Materials

 Q1: Which wood is the most popular for your boards?

-Mahogany is far the most popular, with pine second, then walnut, cherry and maple pretty close and oak a distant fifth.
+Mahogany is far the most popular, with cherry second, then pine, walnut, and maple pretty close and oak a distant sixth.

 We only use pine for our 15" diameter round pine boards which we get already round from our wood supplier.
 That saves a lot of work as with other species, you either have to find a rare 16" wide plank to cut it out from or you have to glue and laminate pieces together and spend a lot of time sanding it smooth.